normanmaurer/blog.normanmaurer.me/blog/2013-11-09-Throwable-Be-aware-of-hidden-performance-costs.md

 You should be aware of how expensive `fillInStackTrace()` is and so think hard about how and when you create new instances of it.
 This is also true for sub-types.

 To make it short, nothing is for free so think about what you are doing before you run into performance problems later.

+Thanks again to [Nitsan Wakart](https://twitter.com/nitsanw) for the review!